-The City of Norman Parks and Recreation Department facilitates 64 neighborhood and community parks, 5 recreation and community centers, a golf course and tennis center, 2 disc golf courses, a complete swim complex with waterslides, a wading pool, over 30 tennis courts and pickleball courts, and 3 special services centers, offering cultural arts and senior citizen activities.
+The City of Norman Parks and Recreation Department facilitates 64 neighborhood and community parks, four recreation and community centers, a golf course and tennis center, four disc golf courses, a complete swim complex with waterslides, a wading pool, over 30 tennis courts and pickleball courts, and three special services centers, offering cultural arts and senior citizen activities.

-Griffin Community Park Sports Complex includes 16 soccer fields, 14 baseball/softball fields, 4 football fields, and restroom and concession facilities.
+Griffin Community Park Sports Complex includes 16 soccer fields, 14 baseball/softball fields, four football fields, and restroom and concession facilities.

-The Recreation Division offers free classes on a seasonal schedule.
 Pavilions and shelters are available on a rental basis in several parks.
-For information contact the Parks and Recreation Department at 405-366-5472.

 The Adopt-A-Park/Adopt-A-Trail Program is a volunteer program that gives the community the opportunity to work with Norman Parks and Recreation to keep its parks/trails clean and attractive.
 The adopter(s) will be responsible for maintaining the parks/trails by picking up litter, maintaining beautification areas, painting, spreading playground mulch and/or other task approved by the Norman Park & Recreation Department.